-OUTPUT SPECIFICATIONS
+OUTPUT FORMAT SPECIFICATIONS

 The position of the sign for sterling output fields must be specified in columns 71-74 in the same manner as for sterling input fields.
 The sterling sign will always appear on output whether the field is plus, minus, or zero.

-OUTPUT WHICH IS NOT PRINTED: The field may be specified as any combination of IBM or BSI shillings and pence formats.
+Output Which is Not Printed.
+The field may be specified as any combination of IBM or BSI shillings and pence formats.
 The sign may appear anywhere within the record.
 When outside the field, the sign will be supplied with a zero underpunch.

-PRINTED OUTPUT: The normal sign position must be used.
+Printed Output.
+The normal sign position must be used.
 Insert the letter S in column 74 of the Output Specifications Sheet.

-NOTE 1: Shillings and pence are printed in two positions each, with zero suppression in effect in the tens positions of each field.
+NOTE 1: Shillings and pence are printed in two positions each.
+When no edit word is specified zero suppression is in effect in the tens positions of each field.